MEXC Ventures Launches Ignitex: A $30 Million Initiative To Foster Web3 Talent And Innovation

 About MEXC Ventures

-MEXC Ventures is a comprehensive fund under MEXC dedicated to driving innovation in the cryptocurrency sector through investments in L1/L2 ecosystems, strategic investments, M&A, and incubation.
-Upholding the principle of "Empowering Growth Through Synergy," MEXC Ventures is committed to supporting innovative ideas and active builders in crypto.
+MEXC Ventures is a comprehensive fund dedicated to driving innovation in the cryptocurrency sector through investments in L1/L2 ecosystems, strategic investments, M&A, and incubation.
+Upholding the principle of“Empowering Growth Through Synergy,” MEXC Ventures is committed to supporting innovative ideas and active builders.

 MEXC Ventures is an investor and supporter of TON and Aptos, and looks forward to staying at the forefront of TON and Aptos innovations while actively engaging with builders to drive ecosystem growth.